QUASI-DEV/www/md/faq.md

 ### What exactly is the "Ethereum Computer"?

 The "Ethereum Computer" is a consumer electronics product Slock.it UG looks forward to develop on behalf of the DAO.
-The Ethereum Computer is a small, preconfigured smart hub running an optimized Ethereum blockchain node and a series of decentralized applications.
+The Ethereum Computer is a small, preconfigured consumer electronic device running an optimized Ethereum blockchain node and a series of decentralized applications.

 - The Ethereum Computer is a source of revenue, making it possible to rent access to any space or compatible smart object and accept payments without intermediaries.
-- It's the simplest and most secure way to browse exciting new [decentralised applications](http://dapps.ethercasts.com/) (or ‘Dapps’) from the convenience of a desktop or home theater.
+- It's the simplest and most secure way to browse exciting new [decentralised applications](http://Đapps.ethercasts.com/) (or ‘Đapps’) from the convenience of a desktop or home theater.
-- And it’s also a brilliant development platform, packaging all the software needed to build Ethereum Dapps as part of a straightforward, optimized image.
+- And it’s also a brilliant development platform, packaging all the software needed to build Ethereum Đapps as part of a straightforward, optimized image.

 We want to make the Ethereum Computer the easiest entry point to the world of Slock.it and Ethereum, without having to struggle with setting up a client, buying ether from an exchange or worrying about security updates.